 689. Internship in Politics.
 (2 or 3) Field work in a public or private setting with related readings and an analytical paper under the direction of a faculty member.
 Students initiate the project and secure the permission of an appropriate instructor.
 Normally one course in an appropriate subfield is taken prior to the internship.
-P-POI for the refinement of writing techniques.
-Emphasis is on the use of French in a variety of discourse types.
-Attention given to accuracy and fluency of usage in the written language.
+P-POI to social and regional diversity.
+Strongly recommended for improving pronunciation.
+This course meets a N.C. requirement for teacher certification.